Flat Foot Floogie (with a Floy Floy): Other versions

 Many artists covered the song in 1938: Wingy Manone on May 23; Nat Gonella; Benny Goodman & His Orchestra on May 31 (Victor 25871); Louis Armstrong with The Mills Brothers on June 10 (Decca 1876); as well as Woody Herman and Count Basie.
-In Europe, Fats Waller recorded it in London while on tour (HMV BD5399), an instrumental version was recorded by jazz guitarist Django Reinhardt (Decca F-6776) and the Dutch singing duo Johnny and Jones covered it.
+In Europe, Fats Waller recorded it in London while on tour (His Master's Voice BD5399), an instrumental version was recorded by jazz guitarist Django Reinhardt (Decca F-6776) and the Dutch singing duo Johnny and Jones covered it.

 Gaillard recorded "Flat Foot Floogie" again in 1945 for Bel-Tone, with an ensemble that included Charlie Parker, Dizzy Gillespie, and Jack McVea, one of several songs recorded during the session.
 Bel-Tone went bankrupt, but the recordings were acquired by Majestic and released in 1946.

 The song has continued to be revisited over the years.
 The Jacksons performed it twice on their 1970s variety show, the Ukulele Orchestra of Great Britain has included it in performances, and Nina Hagen covered it on her 2006 album Irgendwo auf der Welt.

 In other media

 In “Three Sappy People” Curly tells Moe and Larry that he is “flat as a floogie” meaning he was broke.

 The title for the 1938 Three Stooges film, Flat Foot Stooges, is a play on the song's title.
-The Goodman version of the song is heard in the 1993 film Swing Kids.
+The Goodman version of the song is heard in the 1993 film, Swing Kids.

 It was one of three pieces of music included in the 1938 Westinghouse Time Capsule, along with Finlandia by Jean Sibelius and "The Stars and Stripes Forever" by John Philip Sousa.

-On the October 16, 1938, Jack Benny radio program, Mary Livingston reads a poem that concludes with a reference to “Flatfoot Mary with a Floy Floy.”

-The song is briefly referenced in the Walt Disney animated film Pinocchio in the scene where Honest John tries to convince Pinocchio to come to Pleasure Island.

 Bill Holman's comic strip Smokey Stover contained a reference to the song in its November 26, 1938, edition: "It sounds like flat foot Flanagan with the foo foo."
 Here, "flat foot" is slang for a police officer; Flanagan is reporting that an arsonist has escaped by burning down the jail.

-In the 1939 film Twelve Crowded Hours gangster George Costain (played by Cy Kendall) takes his "guests" to the Floy Floy Club.